 - Chromogen/Substrate: incubate sections with 3 drops of DAB solution for 2-8 minutes.
 Monitor signal development under a microscope

-Note: DAB solution is made by mixture of 20 µl of DAB stock solution and 20 µl of stable H2O2 solution with 1ml of DAB enhancer buffer (dark-brown stain) or DAB buffer (brown stain) which are included in DAB Substrate Kit (CAT#: VB-6003 or VB-6003E).
+Note: DAB solution is made by mixture of 25 µl of DAB stock solution with 1 ml of DAB enhancer buffer (dark-brown stain) or DAB buffer (brown stain) which are included in DAB Substrate Kit (CAT#: VB-6003 or VB-6003E).

 - Rinse in distilled water 2×2 min

 - Counterstain: For using Hematoxylin Nuclear Counterstaining Kit (CAT#: VB-6004), incubate sections with 3 drops of RTU hematoxylin solution for 1-2 minutes.
 Rinse in tape water 2×2 min.

 - Dehydrate through 75% ethanol for 2 min, 95% ethanol for 2 min, and 100% ethanol for 2x3min.
 Clear in xylene for 2×5min.